The Mergers & Acquisitions Litigation Review: China

 Outlook and conclusions

-First, owing to the downturn of the economy, market uncertainty is increasing.
-We expect more M&A litigation may arise this year.
-In addition, investors in M&A transactions are more likely to drag the actual controller of the target company into the deal to provide guarantees.
+As market uncertainty continues to increase, investors in M&A transactions are more likely to create more complex valuation adjustment mechanisms and drag the actual controller of the target company into the deal to provide guarantees.
 This may potentially lead to an increase in M&A litigation against actual controllers of target companies in the future.

-Second, as mentioned above, PRC's judicial practice has already embraced the business judgement rule but has yet to form a developed jurisprudence over it.
+Further, as mentioned above, the PRC's judicial practice has already embraced the business judgement rule but has yet to form developed jurisprudence regarding it.
 It remains to be seen whether the legislature or the SPC will shed more light on how the business judgement rule should be applied in the PRC.

 2 Standing Committee of the National People's Congress, PRC Company Law (2018 Amendment), effective on 26 October 2018.